 Do you have your hormones under control?
 How do you even know if your hormones are out of whack?
-Signs of some hormonal imbalances may include acne, dry hair or skin, excessive facial hair, bloating, weight gain or loss, energy fatigue, and mood swings.
-If you seem to have issues balancing out your moods, energy levels, or body temperature, then perhaps you need hormone maintenance.
-The ebbs and flows and constant fluctuations of our hormones, especially if you are female, can be affected by stress, the foods we eat, and the lifestyle we lead, as well as the environment in which we live.
+Signs of some hormonal imbalances may include acne, dry hair or skin, excessive facial hair, bloating, weight gain or loss, fatigue, and mood swings.
+If you seem to have issues balancing out your moods, energy levels, or body temperature, then perhaps you need a little hormone maintenance.
+The ebbs and flows and constant fluctuations of our hormones, especially for women, can be affected by stress, the foods we eat, and the lifestyle we lead, as well as the environment in which we live.

-Eliminate insulin-producing foods and ingredients such as sugar and processed foods.
+Eliminate insulin-producing foods and ingredients such as added sugar and processed foods.
 These two foods throw off the levels of estrogen and testosterone in the body.
 Most processed foods are also high in calories, fat, sodium, and low in nutrients.
-Eliminate dairy as well.
-Most conventional dairy is pumped with estrogen and could be adding to the hormone problem.
+Eliminating dairy is also a good idea.
+Most conventional dairy is pumped with estrogen and could be contributing to the hormone problem.
 Also, drink your cup of coffee in the morning, but stick to just one or two cups.
 Too much can tax your adrenal glands and in turn tax your hormones.
 Eliminate the use of plastics in your home, which can release estrogen-mimicking hormone disruptors in the body when heated up (such as plasticware or microwave Tupperware and dinners).
-Get rid of them from your home.
+Switch to glass containers wherever possible.

-You should add in organic vegetables—as many of the colors of the rainbow as possible—because they are filled with the best vitamins and minerals of any foods.
+You should also add in organic vegetables — as many of the colors of the rainbow as possible — because they are filled with vitamins and minerals.
 Also, add in high-quality lean meats and protein that have not been treated with antibiotics or added hormones and preservatives.
 Protein is very important because it influences the release of hormones that control appetite and food intake.
 Research shows that eating protein decreases levels of the “hunger hormone” called ghrelin and stimulates the production of hormones that help you feel full.
 Finally, add maca root powder, which is a great adaptogen that helps your body to better regulate hormones and is great at reducing mood swings and anxiety.

 Body movement or exercise can reduce insulin levels and increase insulin sensitivity.
 Insulin was mentioned earlier; in small amounts, it is beneficial.
 Too much leads to inflammation, poor blood sugar management, and hormonal imbalances.
 Insulin has many functions.
 For one, it allows cells to take up sugar and amino acids from the bloodstream, which are then used for energy and maintaining muscle.
 Exercising also boosts levels of the muscle-maintaining hormone testosterone, which declines with age.
 Many types of physical activity have been found to increase insulin sensitivity and reduce insulin levels, which is another reason why you should be moving your body each day.